 Project Goals & Objectives

-El Toro Trails - OSA Trail (Red) / City Trail (Blue) Provide a non-paved public trail, meeting City Trail Study guidelines, to the top of El Toro Mountain.
-Project may be phased to take advantage of city-owned property and to maximize coordination with the Open Space Authority (OSA).
+Proposed El Toro Trail - OSA Trail (Blue) / City Trail (Orange) Provide a non-paved public trail, meeting City Trail Study guidelines, to the top of El Toro Mountain.

 The city and OSA will partner to create the trail network with the OSA leading the property acquisition effort and the city providing necessary CEQA clearance and construction materials.
 Both agencies will assist with design and construction.
 The city could potentially contribute to the property rights acquisition.